MoniPar/tailors_thimble/README.md

 Since this was my first project using this methodology and the Django framework, some of the estimated story points were way off.
 In practice, a few of these tasks were completed quicker than anticipated while others took much longer.

 The [MoSCoW Method of Prioritisation](https://www.agilebusiness.org/dsdm-project-framework/moscow-prioririsation.html) was also used, classifying each User Story as a 'Must Have', 'Should Have' or 'Could Have'.
-Some 'Could Have's didn't make it into the project and were left in the Backlog for a future date.

-I tried to keep the scope as minimal as possible for this project so any extra features that I had in mind, have not been added to the User Stories.
-It is important to note here, that by writing only enough User Stories to reach the MVP, my iterations were not as well balanced as recommended and they mostly consisted of 'Must Have's.
+Some 'Could Have's didn't make it into the project and were left in the Backlog for a future iteration.
+It is important to note here, that by writing only enough User Stories to reach the Minimum Viable Product(MVP), 'Won't Have' weren't included at this time.

 <details>
 <summary>Instance of Kanban Board, screenshots of Epics and User Story</summary>